TLS Courses

 LA 675a Alternative Dispute Resolution - 3 Hours

 This course provides students with an opportunity to develop a thorough understanding of the different forms of ADR through the study of various ADR vehicles such as arbitration and mediation.
 In addition to developing an academic understanding of the appropriate use of ADR and the procedural posture upon which cases move into and through ADR, students are also given an opportunity to engage in mock ADR hearings both as counsel for the litigants in a hypothetical case, and as the neutral conducting the hearing.
-Finally, students are given the opportunity to prepare certain documents typically associated with ADR hearings such as Arbitration Briefs, Mediation Briefs, etc. Course meets practical skills requirement.
+Finally, students are given the opportunity to prepare certain documents typically associated with ADR hearings such as Arbitration Briefs and Mediation Briefs.
+Course meets practical skills requirement.
 Delivery Mode: Traditional Juris Doctor.

 LA 702a Business Associations - 3 Hours